 So, the first layer went on really well, and looked pretty super, but after it set up, it was decided that a second coat would be best, so this coat was fully hand sanded again, in prep for the re-coat.

 Like new, and ready for the powerplant to be fitted.
 Transmission and transfer case are ready to go as well, and our front diff and axles were rebuilt locally using all new bushings and bearings.
 This engine is topped off with a proper, N.O.S Carb too!

 The original split rims that this truck left the factory with will be restored and mounted once everything else is done.
 Every brake part is NOS and new.

 Now, for the part that I really enjoy.
 Our original cab was pretty well shot.
 The second cab that we had was pretty nice, and rocker replacement on that one was going along super.

-That became a second priority as soon as we found this beautiful gem.
 A 1960 Chevy cab with ZERO rot.
-Straight too, and the only real downer was the radio hole has been altered.
+The only real downers were the radio hole has been altered, and speakers were cut in behind the seat.
 Ok, we can fix that, and then get the proper and restored to functional radio in there too.
 But first, sand blasting, and prep for painting.
 The finish will be the darker blue that 1960 offered, with the white accents and blue interior- Just as factory built for this machine.

 After being set aside in the queue for far too long, this truck is back in the shop- The cab that we selected was a nice candidate, but after sandblasting, former work had been uncovered, and the decision to cut out the bad work and replace with sheetmetal taken from donor vehicles was made.

 Most of the prep is already done, and the repairs are underway, as of December 2020.